 - A company that is committed to its employees, valuing their knowledge, creativity and flexibility

 - The chance to work with amazing people

-This role is within the integrated commissioned service covering Somerset.
-This innovative and exciting service works with both victims and perpetrators of domestic abuse as individuals and/or where they may still be a couple and wishing to stay together.
+This role is within the integrated commissioned service covering Dorset.
+This innovative and exciting service works with victims of domestic abuse as individuals and/or where they may still be a couple and wishing to stay together.
 Our services aim to support the whole family where we are able.